composor/composi/docs/state.md

 autorun(() => counter.update(counter.store.count))
 ```

-Of course, Mobx has many useful and powerful features.
+Of course, Mobx has many more useful and powerful features.
 This was just a trivial example.
 Consult the [Mobx documentation](https://mobx.js.org/refguide/api.html) to learn more about how Mobx can solve your state management needs.